-Political situation Ongoing power struggle prevents rapid development
+Political situation Ongoing power struggle prevents sustainable development

 Harbour promenade in Tripoli